capabilities(7) - phpMan

 Only the init process may set capabilities in the capability bounding

-set; other than that, the superuser (more precisely: programs with the
+set; other than that, the superuser (more precisely: a process with the

 CAP_SYS_MODULE capability) may only clear capabilities from this set.